The Obama Nuclear Agenda | At least he can say it

 President Obama urges new plant construction

 Nuclear energy has had a turbulent past.
-Today the New York Times reported that President Obama has guaranteed loans from the Department of Energy for the construction of two new nuclear power plants totaling over $8 billion and, despite protests that will doubtless be forthcoming, the Obama nuclear initiative is a good idea.
+Today the New York Times reported that President Obama has loans from the Department of Energy for the construction of two new nuclear power plants totaling over $8 billion and, despite protests that will doubtless be forthcoming, the Obama nuclear initiative is a good idea.
 New reactors cost far more than a few payday loans to build, but they’re a worthwhile investment.

 Energy Department approves 2 reactors in Georgia